wtucker1664/codeigniter/README.md

 php index.php users fetchusers

-for downloading the users this is a console command
+for running the query this is the console command

 php index.php users query "age" "20"